Essential Wilderness First Aid Tips for the Hiking Enthusiast

 - Close open wounds

-If you have a severe gaping wound, stop your hike and seek or call for help as fast as possible.
+If you have a severe gaping wound, stop your hike and go to the nearest family medicine clinic or call for help as fast as possible.
 Until you get help, clean the wound and close it to prevent infection.

 First, thoroughly clean the area around the using water that is safe for drinking only.
 Dress the wound using an ace bandage or gauze lathered in an ointment cream to exert pressure and arrest bleeding.